 A large part of driving safely is knowing how to lawfully and carefully execute turns at intersections.
 This may seem obvious, but the fact is that most collisions occur while someone is making a left turn, making appropriate navigation of turns at intersections perhaps the largest part of keeping the roads and fellow drivers safe.
 Failing to turn properly may result in a ticket.
-Because intersection safety is so important, this is a regularly enforced Ohio traffic violation.
+Because intersection safety is so important, this is a regularly enforced traffic violation in Columbus.

 A violation for a failure to turn appropriately at an intersection could have serious consequences for your life and your driving record.
 If you’ve been ticketed for this offense, you may need the help of an experience Columbus traffic defense lawyer.

 Ohio Law Regarding Improper Turn Tickets in Columbus

 Rules for turning at intersections are governed by the Ohio traffic Code Statute 4511.36.
 This section includes detailed instructions for making right turns, and for making left turns on both one way and two way traffic roadways.

 Most tickets for failure to properly execute a turn at an intersection are minor misdemeanors that are punishable by up to $150 in fines.
 However, if you plead or are found guilty of a failure to properly execute a turn at an intersection violation and have previously been convicted of another traffic offense within the last year, you may be found guilty of a fourth degree misdemeanor which is punishable by up to $250 in fines and 30 days in jail.
 If you have two or more previous traffic violations in the last year you may be found guilty of a 3rd degree misdemeanor, punishable by up to $500 in fines and 60 days in jail.

 A failure to yield violation can have many other potential consequences, especially if you already have other violations on your driving record.

 Possible consequences include: